 Some readers write to us complaining of back pain when raining, humid or due to low barometric pressure.
 We have investigated this topic from a first hand perspective and found the occurrence to be valid from certain scientific points of view.

 Back pain is hell.
-I am 100% sure of this fact due to my own experience of suffering with horrific symptoms for almost 3 decades now.
+I am 100% sure of this fact due to my own experience of suffering with horrific symptoms for more than 3 decades now.
 My spine is a complete disaster.
 I have a total of 12 bulging or herniated discs, large areas of disc desiccation and some moderate to severe arthritic change at this stage of life.
 I have lots of pain issues, but mostly I function quite well, despite it all.

 There are few, if any conditions that have the same consequences on a person’s health, mobility, emotions, and outlook on life.
 Back pain brought me to some truly dark places and uncovered parts of my soul that I would never like to see again.
 The desperation, anxiety and pure suffering sourced from this torture are things no one can understand unless they have lived through it themselves.

 I have learned so much from my years of agony.
 I have become obsessed with the desire to learn all the facts about why back pain is such a cure-resistant condition for most people.
 I have discovered many of the reasons why some patients never get better.
 I am lucky enough to have found a some measure of relief and now consider it my life’s work to share this knowledge with as many patients as possible.